-Sue Bailey, who took over Monday as chief of the National Highway Traffic Safety Administration, would not discuss specifics of the investigation but said, ``If we feel there is a defect affecting safety, we will issue a recall.″
+New National Highway Traffic Safety Administration head Sue Bailey, who came on the job Monday, would not discuss specifics of the investigation but said, ``If we feel there is a defect affecting safety, we will issue a recall.″

 Congress also is getting involved.
-Rep. Tom Bliley, R-Va., who chairs the House Commerce Committee, said he would send four committee aides to Dearborn, Mich., to meet with Ford Motor Co. officials and review company documents related to the recall.
+House Commerce Committee Chairman Tom Bliley, R-Va., said Thursday he will send four committee aides to Dearborn, Mich., on Friday to meet with Ford Motor Co. officials and review company documents related to the recall.

-The Senate Commerce Committee chairman, Sen. John McCain, R-Ariz., has scheduled a Sept.
+Senate Commerce Committee Chairman John McCain, R-Ariz., has scheduled a Sept.
 6 hearing and plans to invite Ford and Bridgestone/Firestone officials to testify.

-The tires being recalled are standard equipment on the Ford Explorer and other light trucks made by the company.
+The type of tires being recalled are standard equipment on the Ford Explorer and other light trucks made by the company.